Dunn's River Falls: History

 The falls were the location where the Battle of Las Chorreras took place in 1657, when the British defeated a Spanish expeditionary force from Cuba.
 A plaque placed at the bottom of the falls by the Jamaican Historical Society commemorates the event (see photo).

 Geology

 Dunn's River, a short stream dropping only 55 m from its source to the sea, is fed by spring water rich with calcium carbonate and deposits travertine forming a sequence of tufa terraces.
 Such waterfalls are described by geologists as "a living phenomenon" because they are continuously rebuilt by the sediments in spring water.

 Dunn's River Falls is one of the very few travertine waterfalls in the world that empties directly into the sea.

+Awards

+Dunn's River Falls won the Caribbean's Leading Adventure Tourist Attraction in 2023, 2021, and 2020.
+The Dunn’s River Falls Zip Line (Ocho Rios) also won Best Caribbean Attraction from the Porthole Cruise Magazine's 2020 Editor-in-Chief Awards.